Yardbarker

 x

-The most underappreciated running backs in NFL history
+Who are the most under-appreciated running backs in NFL history?

 USA Today Images

-The most underappreciated running backs in NFL history
+Who are the most under-appreciated running backs in NFL history?

 With running back value now in question, it feels important to both acknowledge the all-time greats while shining a light on some of the position's producers that lack the recognition of the Hall of Fame-level cogs.
 These underappreciated backs made key contributions during their respective eras.